This page was last updated: April 21st, 2022

 If you do not feel that this medication is helping, talk to us during your appointment in Fracture Clinic, or your GP, about an alternative option.

-It’s normal to experience swelling after your injury.
 Elevation reduces swelling, which in turn relieves pain and speeds up your healing.
-Keep your knee elevated as much as possible during the first 24 to 72 hours.
+Keep your injured area elevated as much as possible during the first 24 to 72 hours.

 Medical evidence suggests that smoking prolongs fracture healing time.
 In extreme cases it can stop healing altogether.
 Stopping smoking during the healing phase of a fracture will help ensure optimal recovery from this injury.